Fundamental Forex – A Wake-Up Call for EuropeJune 20, 2016

 “Nobody in Europe will be abandoned.
 Nobody in Europe will be excluded.
 Europe only succeeds if we work together”.

-In general, European Union’s fate is the hands of policy makers.
-Brexit vote is a very good sign to everyone that perhaps it’s time to start thinking about potential changes in the way the entire union operates.
-Hopefully it is not too late because if EU should fall apart, then it may take decades to clean up the mess and during the process Europe may fall further behind everyone else in terms of life quality, security and innovation.
+European Union’s fate is the hands of policy makers.
+The Brexit vote is a very good sign to everyone that, perhaps, it’s time to start thinking about potential changes in the way the entire union operates.

 Long live Europe!